 Digital tools help deliver complex geometries

-The design brief sought to deliver a visually arresting observation tower that was sympathetic to its surrounds, while offering step-free access to all visitors.
+The brief for our team was to deliver a visually arresting observation tower that was sympathetic to its surrounds, while offering step-free access to all visitors.

 Technically, close collaboration with the architect and the client was integral to the successful delivery of a design proposal that showcased our advanced geometric modelling skills.
 Arup provided geotechnical, structural and electrical engineering services.